 Students must fulfill all graduation requirements by the end of the spring semester of their senior year to participate in the graduation ceremony and receive a Brook Hill diploma.
-In the event a student has not completed all academic requirements by the end of the senior year, he/she will be allowed to complete the deficient requirement(s), by a program or method as approved by the Principal, in order to receive a diploma.
+In the event a student has not completed all academic requirements by the end of the senior year, he/she will be allowed to complete the deficient requirement(s), by a program or method as approved by the principal, in order to receive a diploma.

-Students must be enrolled and attend the entire senior year at Brook Hill and earn all senior credits on campus to be eligible for graduation.
-Extenuating circumstances will be considered by the Principal and approved by the Head of School.
+Students must be enrolled in a minimum of 5 classes and attend their entire senior year at Brook Hill and earn all senior credits on campus to be eligible for graduation.
+Extenuating circumstances will be considered by the principal and approved by the Head of School.